 - Education levels

 These fundamentals have a huge impact on risk and therefore cap rates.
-For example, compare the average cap rate for class A central business district (CBD) office assets in the following markets in 2015 (note: these are all markets where the Fundrise Income eREITTM has previously invested):
+For example, compare the average cap rate for class A central business district (CBD) office assets in the following markets in 2015 (note: these are all markets where Fundrise has previously invested).

 As you can see, investors were willing to accept an average 5% lower annual return in Los Angeles vs. the same type of asset in Memphis.
 Why?
 Because they perceive Los Angeles to be a less risky market based on its fundamentals.
 LA has a larger, wealthier, and better educated population, which drives a more dynamic local economy and should make demand for office space stronger over the long-term.